rl-language/4Hammer/README2.md

 * The game is well known.
 * As far as we know, it lacks any official digital implementation for testing purposes.
 The best tools available are programs like [Unit Crunch](https://www.unitcrunch.com), which simply automate dice rolling for certain common actions.
-* The game ranks in the top 50% of complexities.
+* The game is fairly complex, scoring a 4.27/5 on [BBG](https://boardgamegeek.com/boardgame/386136/warhammer-40000-tenth-edition)

 We have created a digital implementation of a subset of Warhammer 40,000 using our technology, allowing experiments to be written extremely quickly.
-Naturally, we have not implemented all Warhammer 40,000 rules (which include at least a thousand different units with different stats).
+Naturally, we have not implemented all Warhammer 40,000 rules (which include at least a thousand different units with different rules and statistics).
 Instead, we focused on rules needed to implement a freely available subset of the game called **Combat Patrol**, which includes all basic rules but a smaller set of possible units.
 We specifically implemented only four units.
 Expanding support to multiple units would be trivial (though time-consuming).
 Similarly, we have not implemented the rules found in the online FAQ and updated documentation.
 We used the Core Rules document as understood at the time, recognizing that FAQ and Rules documents are often updated.

 Combat Patrol games are also played on a smaller board, which makes them easier for machine learning components to manage, but that change doesn’t really affect anything else beyond testing, so it serves as a good proof of concept.